jduckett/duck_map/README.md

 ## Synopsis

 Duck Map is a Rails 4.x compliant gem providing support for dynamically generating sitemaps and meta tags in HTML page headers.

+# Support
+I am officially dropping support for this repo as I am moving away from Rails.
+Anybody want it?

 ## Full Guide